The Black Onyx: Reception

 It was one of the first successful Japanese-language RPGs, having sold 150,000 copies, and helped familiarize the Japanese public with RPGs.

 Legacy

-T&E Soft's Tokohiro Naito, the creator of action role-playing game Hydlide (1984), was influenced by The Black Onyx, combined its RPG elements with the action gameplay of The Tower of Druaga (1984).
+T&E Soft's Tokohiro Naito, the creator of action role-playing game Hydlide (1984), was influenced by The Black Onyx, and combined its RPG elements with the action gameplay of The Tower of Druaga (1984).
 Hydlide also borrowed the health meter mechanic from The Black Onyx, and took it a step further with a regenerating health meter.
+Nintendo's Shigeru Miyamoto said that The Black Onyx influenced The Legend of Zelda (1986), saying that he thought the "character's process of gaining strength was fun."

 An English-language fan-translation was made available for the SG-1000 version in 2010 by back-porting from the abandoned source files for an incomplete 2007 hobby conversion project for the ColecoVision system.
 Another group later used those same source files to complete the project and released an unofficial English-language ColecoVision game in 2013.

 The Black Onyx was adapted as a manga titled Susume!!
 Seigaku Dennou Kenkyuubu (進め！！静学電脳研究部, Shiawase no katachi), published in the Gamest Comics collection from April 1999, drawn by Kouta Hirano.